-TeamViewer is a popular software for remote access over the Internet to and from your system for Linux, MacOS and Windows.
-This application can connect to any personal computer or server so that you can use it as if you were sitting right in front of it.
+TeamViewer is a popular software for remote access over the Internet to and from your system for Linux, macOS, and Windows.
+This application can connect to any personal computer or server, so you can use it as if you were sitting right in front of it.
 TeamViewer works as a remote control for your partner’s computer system and allows you to establish a remote session.
-Both you and your partner must have this small application installed and running, even if you are not an administrator.
-All you need to know is your partner’s ID and password to control his computer.
+Both you and your partner need to have this little application installed and running, even if you’re not an administrator.
+All you need to know is your partner’s ID and password to control their computer.

 In this article, we will explain how to install the TeamViewer application on your Ubuntu system, both from the user interface and from the command line.

-The commands and procedures mentioned in this article were executed on a Ubuntu 20.04 LTS system, the same instructions can be used for the older Ubuntu 18.04 version as well.
+The commands and procedures mentioned in this article were run on an Ubuntu 20.04 LTS system.
+The same instructions can also be used for the older Ubuntu 18.04 version.

 Installation of TeamViewer Through Ubuntu Command Line